pantheon-systems/quicksilver-examples/new_relic_deploy/README.md

 This example will show you how you can automatically log changes to your site into [New Relic's Deployments Page](https://docs.newrelic.com/docs/apm/applications-menu/events/deployments-page) when the workflow fires on Pantheon.
 This can be quite useful for keeping track of all your performance improvements!

-This script uses a couple clever tricks to get data about the platform.
-First of all it uses the `pantheon_curl()` command to fetch the extended metadata information for the site/environment, which includes the New Relic API key.
-It also uses data within the git repository on the platform to pull out deploy tag numbers and log messages.

 > **Note:** This example will work for all Pantheon sites once the bundled [New Relic APM Pro feature](https://pantheon.io/features/new-relic) is activated, regardless of service level.

 ## Instructions ##